 Past and future are tightly connected, and tattoo art is a great illustration of this terrestrial link especially evident in New Zealand tattoo artist Georgie Williams' work.

-Williams has traveled for two and a half years to extend her artistic universe and find inspiration in her Maori heritage, which gave Georgie the intuition that body and tattoos are a natural alliance.
-Fused with her interests in architecture, nature, and technology, the two elements created a unique style that sets Williams' tattoos apart.
+Williams has traveled for two and a half years to extend her artistic universe which gave her the intuition that body and tattoos are a natural alliance.
+Fusing her interests in nature with architecture and technology, Georgie found a way to make the many elements work together and create a unique style that sets her' tattoos apart.
 The artist tells Konbini:

 "My tattoo art reflects my philosophy of being and living.
 It is born from experiences of new moments, cultures, people and places, a way to get new perspectives, ideas and experiences of the world that we live in."

-If her abstract blackwork is reminiscent of the tribal tattoos of Maori culture, their geometry definitely possesses some cybernetic vibes.
+If her abstract blackwork is reminiscent of tribal tattoos, their geometry definitely possesses some cybernetic vibes.
 Williams' tattoos blend natural elements and electronic circuits, a good way to decorate "human beings 2.0."

 "I feel that technology and art are two ever-present parts of the contemporary society we live in.
 They are both a way of experiencing and a way of interpreting the world in the form of communication, expression and representation."